Chuck enjoys traveling and, over the years, has had the opportunity to visit many fascinating places in the U.S. and the world.

 Since our first sighting on the first visit when my wife and son went tubing we have returned about five or six times to tube or hike.
 Each time we have seen the horses but only after a few hours of hiking around different areas along the river.

-In 2015 The Forest Service Announced Plans to Remove the Wild Horses from the Tonto National Forest
+Plans to Remove Wild Horses From the Tonto National Forest

 The Forest Service developed a plan to use helicopters to find the horses where they were hiding in the forest and canyons of the area and herd them to places where they could be rounded up and corralled.